qdrant/landing_page/qdrant-landing/content/documentation/frameworks/airflow.md

 2. A running Airflow instance.
 You can use their [Quick Start Guide](https://airflow.apache.org/docs/apache-airflow/stable/start.html).

+## Installation

+You can install the Qdrant provider by running `pip install apache-airflow-providers-qdrant` in your Airflow shell.

+**NOTE**: You'll have to restart your Airlfow session for the provider to be available.

 ## Setting up a connection

 Open the `Admin-> Connections` section of the Airflow UI.
 Click the `Create` link to create a new [Qdrant connection](https://airflow.apache.org/docs/apache-airflow-providers-qdrant/stable/connections.html).